 Library Materials Funds

-The library's materials budget is used to purchase serials, monographs, media, other circulating materials, and databases in various formats.
+The library's materials budget is used to purchase serials, monographs, media, other circulating materials, databases, and electronic resources in various formats.
 The university allocation is supplemented by funds from gifts and the library's endowment.

 Selection Policies